UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 The integrated WiFi 7 radio provides solid coverage for up to 1,750 square feet, but larger spaces or multi-floor offices require additional access points.
 At that point, consider whether a dedicated gateway with separate WiFi 7 access points provides better value and flexibility.

 If you're building or maintaining a network rack, the Dream Router 7's desktop form factor doesn't integrate well.
-The Cloud Gateway Max or Dream Machine Pro offer rack-mountable options with extensive connectivity.
+More importantly, installing it inside a metal rack or network closet wastes the integrated WiFi—the signal won't reach your workspace.
+The Cloud Gateway Max is a better choice for closet installs since it has no built-in WiFi and pairs with separately positioned access points.
+For full rack deployments, the Dream Machine Pro Max offers extensive connectivity.

 Extensive Wired Device Requirements